Hand Sewing Needles 101

 Needles are normally made of high carbon steel and then coated with nickel, gold, Teflon, or platinum.
 The coatings are put on to prevent the needle from corroding and to make the needle glide through the fabric.

 I have listed the common needles that are used by quilters and what their intended uses are.
 Some of the needles go by more than one name but are the same type of needle.
-There aren’t any quilt police going around to make you use a certain needle, so use this as a general guide, but feel free to decide what you like for yourself!
+Use this as a general guide, but feel free to decide what you like for yourself!

 A general-purpose round eye needle for sewing, appliqué, and mending.
 This is a needle with many uses.
 It is great for appliqué because it is thin enough to glide through the fabric smoothly, has a sharp point and doesn’t bend as easily as a milliner.